nathanmarz/specter-wiki/Cheat-Sheet.md

 ## Operations

 There are 2 types of operations: queries and transforms.
-Most of them have a compiled version that uses precompiled paths.

 #### Query